aldenso/gotoolbackup/README.md

 Program to create backups using toml file, where you indicate origin/destiny directories and retention period in days.

-TODO: include log package to create an output file.

 Note: this is not to replace shell scripts or some enterprise tool.

 Usage